What to Look For When Renting an Office Space

 Finding the perfect office space can be nerve-wracking.
 It must have that perfect balance of professional ambiance while encouraging creativity.

 It’s no wonder why after countless site viewings, you still can’t decide.
-In these circumstances, making a list of all the things you need to look for in an office space will help.
+In these circumstances, making a list of what to look for when renting office space will help.

 A suitable location doesn’t mean it has to be in the heart of the city or in a posh high-rise building in Manhattan.
 A suitable location depends largely on the kind of business you have and where most of your team lives.